ComplianceAsCode/content/docs/templates/template_reference.md

 -   Languages: OVAL

+#### cis_banner
+-   Verify that the contents of a login banner in the given `filepath` complies with CIS requirements.

+-   Parameters:

+    -   **filepath** - Path to the login banner file, eg. `/etc/motd`.

+    -   **banner_must_be_set** - If set to `"true"`, the rule will fail if no banner is configured in that file.
+Otherwise, the rule will pass if the banner isn't configured.

+- Languages: Ansible, Bash, OVAL

 #### coreos_kernel_option
 -   Checks that `argument=value` pair is present in the kernel arguments.
     Note that this applies to Red Hat CoreOS.